front cover of The EartHeaven Calendar White Paper

 A fixed calendar, such as the EartHeaven calendar, will always keep the same dates (or numbers) anchored to the same days of the week — every year (i.e., New Year’s Day falls on Sunday, 1 March — every year).

-By positing the March Equinox to Sunday, 1 March, and “fixing” it as New Year’s Day, all the days and the dates in the 364-day calendar are permanently fixed in their positions on the EHc, realigning us once again, here on Earth, with the Heavens above, as we follow the sun’s current journey along its ecliptic path.
+By positing the March Equinox to Sunday, 1 March, and “fixing” it as New Year’s Day, all the days and the dates in the 364-day calendar are permanently fixed in their positions on the EHc.
+Additionally, the EHc has been adjusted to reflect contemporary Geo-Astro-Solar realities, thus realigning us once again, here on Earth, with the Heavens above, as we follow the sun’s current journey along its ecliptic path.
 In fact, the reason for EartHeaven, and not Earth Heaven, is expressly to signify that the EHc is the bond of Earth to the Heavens.

 A NOTE ABOUT BIRTH DAYS

 Consider the difference between your birth day and your date of birth.
-(Your mothers know; you cannot change the day of the week you were born on.)
 We are all born on a particular day of the week.
-In fact, people of many cultures around the world are more apt to know the day of the year they were born on, rather than the date.
+(Moms know: You cannot change the day of the week on which you were born. 😉) In fact, people of many cultures around the world are more apt to know the day of the year they were born on, rather than the date.
 So, perhaps we should celebrate our birthdays according to that day of the week in which we were born, marked by a point in time based on our position here on Earth as we journey around the sun (instead of some arbitrary date, that shifts its position year to year).
 This is what we do on the EHc.
 Oh, and your EHc birth day (and your sun sign) may be different than you’d imagined.
-(See Age of Aquarius?? for further reading.) 💫
+(See the Age of Aquarius?? post on the EHc Blog for further reading.) 💫

 El-evolution is the concept that we are all evolving naturally/organically; however as sentient beings, we have the power to consciously direct our evolution, to elevate our sights on evolving toward increased awareness.
 It is a mindful choice to better ourselves.